wp-plugins/somatic-framework/readme.txt

 * FIX: parse_query action hook repaired, had stopped working oddly
 * added demographics tracking line to google analytics code
 * NEW: option to enable built-in page excerpts
+* NEW: option to disable attachment pages (redirecting to parent post)
+* more metabox disabling for themeblvd stuff

 = 1.8.10 =
 * NEW: metabox button "save-back" outputs a save button which immediately redirects back to referring page after saving